rpavlyuk/ESPRelayBoard/README.md

   * `MQTT Prefix`: top level path in the MQTT tree.
 The path will look like: `<MQTT_prefix>/<device_id>/...`
   * `HomeAssistant Device integration MQTT Prefix`: HomeAssistant MQTT device auto-discovery prefix.
 Usually, it is set to `homeassistant`
   * `HomeAssistant Device update interval (ms)`: how often to update device definitions at HomeAssistant.
+* System Update:
+  * `OTA Update URL`: A URL pointing to `.bin` file with the firmware which you want to update the system to.
+See section *OTA Firmware Update* below for details.
 * Relay Parameters:
   * `Channels count (actuators)`: number of relays (actuators) you'd like to control (or your board has)
   * `Contact sensors count`: number of contact sensors you'd like to activate  and monitor
   * `Refresh interval (ms)`: relay/sensor reading update interval.
 Used in WEB interface.
+* `CA / Root Certificate`: PEM formatted SSL root/intermediate certification path.
+Used by MQTTS connection and HTTPS firmware OTA update.

 Changing number of sensors or relays requires a restart of the device.
 Use button `Reboot Device` at the bottom of configuration page.

 ## Units Configuration
 All units (relays and sensors) can be configured on **Relays** page.